yehanxuan/BatchReMeasure/README.md

 a0 = 0.5
 a1 = 0.5
 ```
-Simulate the data, where Y is the response vector for all control and case samples, Z is the design matrix, and ind.r is the index for control samples in the first batch that are remeasured.
+Simulate the data, where Y is the response vector for all control and case samples, Z is the design matrix, and ind.r is the index for control samples remeasured in the first batch.
 Y.r is the response vector for remeasured samples whose length is less or equal to the control sample size
 ```{r}
 X =  as.numeric(gl(2, n / 2)) - 1
 Z <- cbind(rep(1, n), rnorm(n))